bright/new-www/content/blog/managing-spring-boot-properties-after-version-2-4.md

 ### How does it work with integration tests?

-If the test configuration is simple enough its fine to just place it inside module-specific `application-test.yaml`, for instance:
+If the test configuration is simple enough it's fine to just place it inside module-specific `application-test.yaml`, for instance:

 ```yaml
 # moduleA/src/test/resources/application-test.yaml